danielwilczak101/EasyControls/README.md

 ### Material to purchase:
 Put any items that need to be purchased for this project here and notify dan.

-1. Extra solinoid vlave(thruster).
-In case one fails and for testing.
-    - Url: PUT HERE
-    - Cost: PUT HERE
-2. Rent Small/Medium nitrogen tank.
+1. Rent Small/Medium nitrogen tank.
     - Gas place in Daytona beach.
-3. Line to connect from space craft to AUX tank.
+2. Line to connect from space craft to AUX tank.
-4. MPU 9050.
+3. MPU 9050.

 ### Physical craft TODO list:
 1. Take one thruster off to test its Newtons of thrust curve.